Exploring the impact of the U.S. Data Center Boom: An Interactive Dashboard

-The relationship between data centers and energy in the US is complex, so I proposed to capture various aspects of the relationship in a central dashboard.
-Using R and libraries including shiny, tidyverse, sf, tigris, dplyr, and leaflet, I’m currently building out a user-friendly, functional dashboard that enables viewers to interact with information and data related to data centers and energy in the US.
-Early iterations of the dashboard are below.
+The relationship between data centers and energy in the US is complex, so I set out to capture various aspects of the relationship in a central dashboard.
+Using R and libraries including shiny, tidyverse, sf, tigris, dplyr, and leaflet, I’m building out a user-friendly, functional dashboard that enables viewers to interact with information and data related to data centers in the US.
+Click here to explore the dashboard.

 03 Process: Media audit, literature review, data exploration & analysis